 - Ensure that the required addresses can be contacted so you can operate and consume Citrix Cloud Government services.

 - Review Citrix Cloud Connector proxy and firewall configuration for information about using the Cloud Connector with a web proxy.

 Task 3: Install Cloud Connectors

-During installation, the Cloud Connector requires access to the cloud to authenticate the user performing the installation, validate the installer’s permission(s), and download and configure the services the Cloud Connector provides.
+During installation, the Cloud Connector requires access to the cloud to authenticate the user performing the installation, validate the installer’s permissions, and download and configure the services that the Cloud Connector provides.
 The installation occurs with the privileges of the user who initiates the install.